liusseka/git-automations/README.md

 + commit
 + delete

-#### How to use the above git options
+#### How to use the above git options with `run-git`
-Lets say you want to create a new repository both locally and remotely, be able to commit and push changes, delete a repository.
+Let's say you want to create a new repository both locally and remotely, be able to commit and push changes, delete a repository.

 You will need to run the command alias we have set for our script using one of the three options.

 **1. Creating a new repository.**